 Maria!
 Come and see the lion!

 Names like this one are not interjections.
 They are nouns because they name people.
-When you say someone's name when you talk to them, it is called direct address.
+When you say someone's name when you talk to them, it's called direct address.

-Names also don't fit our definition of an interjection because they do not show emotion.
+Names also don't fit our definition of an interjection because they don't show emotion.
 The tone of voice that you say them in may show emotion, but the name itself does not.